Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - Can start with investigating on ports 80, 443, 139
 - A tool nikto - It is a web vulnerability scanner - It can also backfire sometimes because if the company's website uses advance security features, it can autoblock
 - `nikto -h http://192.168.57.134`.
 When this scan is run, it will list out a bunch of vulnerabilities.
 Save the scan findings into a text file
 - dirbuster, gobuster - this has a list of directories and will scan to detect them.
-Some of these softwares are built in Kali linux
+Some of these softwares are built in Kali linux.
+It can also scan the files.
+I can use this in conjunction with burp suite to intercept traffic

+Response codes: 200 ok, 400 error, 500 server error